 The major development in the country’s financial structure happened post India’s independence in 1947.
 The country went through troubled times and had to undergo Partition.
 As a result, the banking structure also modified to adjust to the country’s changing dynamics.
 The Reserve Bank of India or RBI, was set up during this time.
 This step opened up the doors for India to conduct regularized financial transactions across the globe.

 This crucial period saw the growth of India’s lending market.
 Products like home loans, personal loans, and automobile loans slowly started coming into the picture.
 People became more and more accustomed to the idea of lending and borrowing.

 Globalization has revolutionized the lending industry.
 People no longer depend solely on banks for lending and borrowing money.
 Instead, innovative ideas like P2P lending have come into the picture.
 The introduction of cutting-edge technology has made this possible.
 Gone are the days when you had to wait in queues for hours to invest your money or fill in a loan form.
 Instead, putting your money in the lending market has become one of the best investment opportunities of current times.

 As a reliable P2P lending platform, LenDenClub has more than 2 million investors.
-Furthermore, the FMPP solution from LenDenClub offers a return of up to 10-12%* per annum.
+Furthermore, FMPP investors have earned upto 12% p.a. since launch.
 You can invest your money for a flexible period from one to five years.
 Due to its brilliant technology and process-oriented mechanisms, LenDenClub has emerged as one of India’s top peer-to-peer lending platforms.
 Now, it is your time to invest and grow your wealth for years to come!
 Invest Now!